Earth Notes: EGC: HaaS Lite WP1 D15 Customer Research

 However, many people can't be bothered even with something as simple as energy supplier switching, which for most UK householders would be a matter of minutes' work and with recurring and sizeable savings.

 Ofgem claims that "comparing and switching supplier or energy tariff can make a big difference to your gas and electricity bills — with annual savings of around £300 available" [OfgemSw].
 Also, at the end of 2015 GoCompare's research claimed that "2.5m (15% of) homeowners have NEVER switched energy supplier and are potentially missing out on collective savings of £728m [GoComp2015].

 The tabloid view of the world is that not only is the whole thing probably a con (unless it makes your house's value go up), but also user apathy is insurmountable from feckless youth to grumpy old men.

-A slightly more sinister, indeed Machiavellian, view of the world, still with traction in high places in the UK for example, is the notional that with the right 'nudges' (almost like subliminal marketing) you can get people to do the right thing.
+A slightly more sinister, indeed Machiavellian, view of the world, still with traction in high places in the UK for example, is the notion that with the right 'nudges' (almost like subliminal marketing) you can get people to do the right thing.
 Project CHARM explicitly tested this notion for domestic energy efficiency [CHARM] along with social norms.

 Another significant hope is that 'gamification', ie turning everything into a game to harness competitive instincts, will somehow move the punter past apathy into informed engagement and indefinite commitment.
 In any case people seem fascinated by their digital traces, and that may be a way of engaging them [CHARM].